hadipourh/BDP/README.md

     The output is our cvc file, you can use the redirection command to save it.

     $ python3 AES_4_round_keydependent.py > AES_4.cvc

     When the cvc file gotten, you can run it in your computer,
     _____________________________________
     $ stp AES_4.py
     _____________________________________

-    The default solver minisat is used to solve the fundamental SAT problems.
+    The default solver minisat is used to solve the foundamental SAT problems.
     If you have installed the cryptominisat, you can also manually call cryptominisat:
     _____________________________________
     $ stp AES_4.py --cryptominisat --threads n